Glajik/diet-routine/README.md

         firebase login

-1. Init Firebase project with exist project `diet-routine`. *Refuse to offer to replace any files during the wizard - [see more](https://github.com/Glajik/diet-routine/issues/13)*
+1. Init Firebase project with exist project `diet-routine`. *Refuse to offer to replace any files during the wizard - see section 5.
+Initialize Firebase project on local PC of [this instruction](https://github.com/Glajik/diet-routine/issues/13)*

         firebase init